JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 Samples are generated completely randomly, without any info about the scene - there is no spatial heuristic or any way of identifying "good" samples.

-Rendering passes that want to sample the scene's light sources can pick a random tile, and then random samples within the tile, and use `calculate_resolved_light_contribution()` to calculate radiance.
+ReSTIR DI initial sampling can now pick a random tile, and then random samples within the tile, and use `calculate_resolved_light_contribution()` to calculate their radiance.

+With light tiles, we have much higher cache hit rates when sampling lights, which greatly improves our performance.
+In fact, even more than the actual raytracing - light sampling is by far the biggest performance bottleneck in Solari.

 ### World Cache

-Whereas light tiles reshape computations to accelerate initial direct light sampling for ReSTIR DI, it's time to talk about how we accelerate initial _indirect_ light sampling for ReSTIR GI via the use of a world-space irradiance cache.
+Whereas light tiles accelerate initial sampling for ReSTIR DI, it's time to talk about how we accelerate initial sampling for ReSTIR GI.

+Unlike DI, where generating more samples is relatively cheap, for GI we can only afford 1 sample.
+However, unlike DI, GI is a lot more forgiving of inaccuracies.
+GI just has to be "mostly correct".

+We can take advantage of that fact by sharing the same work amongst multiple pixels, via the use of a world-space irradiance cache.

 <center>